Wyatt Outlaw: Biography

-Outlaw is probably the same person enlisted as "Wright Outlaw" in the 2nd Regiment U. S. Colored Cavalry in 1863 who fought in various engagements in Virginia and was later stationed on the Rio Grande in Texas until mustered out in February 1866.
+According to work by Troxler and Nelson, Outlaw is probably the same person listed as "Wright Outlaw" at the rank of private in the roster of the 2nd Regiment U. S. Colored Cavalry.
+The unit was organized in 1863 in Virginia and was later stationed on the Rio Grande in Texas until mustered out in February 1866.
+Troxler and several other Alamance historians later changed their view following the discovery of a muster card, asserting that Wright Outlaw was actually a different person.